gwrun/tutorials/minio/docker-compose/README.md

 If you want to share access to a local folder(s) to a group of people, consider using `min.io` embedded web server which provides a nice embedded web server

+[Create a new tunnel](https://gw.run/admin) and store its tunnel secrets file into `secrets/tunnel.json`

+Then

 ```shell
 $ docker-compose up --build
 ```